-Company names and Business names are generally protected using Trademark Registration.
-Patents do not protect business names or company names.
-Instead patents are used to protect novel concepts, ideas, systems or methods.
+Company names and Business names can be protected using Trademark Registration.
+Whereas patents are used to protect novel concepts, ideas, systems or methods.

 Trademark Registration of company names is used by the majority of competitive business and company owners who want to control unauthorised trading with their business or company brand and logos.
 Occasionally a competitor may trade with or use a brand in a damaging, misleading or improper commercial manner.
 The only way to stop this conduct is to have a proper trademark lodged and ready to act on.